The qualified value

 Question label

-A question label is most commonly used as shorthand for listing all options selected at the question it references.
-However, the question label approach appears similar to the variable reference when used with the qualified value
+The question label approach is similar to the variable reference shown above when used with the qualified value

-can only be used on a single-select quota.
-Therefore, the question it is referring to should also be a single-select (type: radio
+can only be used on a single-select quota, the question it is referencing must also be a single-select type: radio

 Logical expression